Dr. Reddy's Laboratories: Expansion and acquisition

+In March 2024, Dr. Reddy's Laboratories partnered with Pharmazz Inc. to bring life-saving Centhaquine (Lyfaquin) to India.

 American IPO and expansion into Europe

-In 2001 Reddy's completed its US initial public offering of $132.8 million, secured by American Depositary Receipts.
+In 2001, Reddy's completed its US initial public offering of $132.8 million, secured by American Depositary Receipts.
 At that time the company also became listed on the New York Stock Exchange.
 Funds raised from the initial public offering helped Reddy's move into international production and take over technology-based companies.

-In 2002, Reddy's started its European operations by acquiring two pharmaceutical firms in the United Kingdom.
-The acquisition of BMS Laboratories and its wholly owned subsidiary, Meridian UK, allowed Reddy's to expand geographically into the European market.
-In 2003 Reddy's also invested $5.25 million (USD) in equity capital into Bio Sciences Ltd.
+In 2003, Reddy's also invested $5.25 million (USD) in equity capital into Bio Sciences Ltd.

 Auriegene Discovery Technologies, a contract research company, was established as a fully owned subsidiary of Reddy's in 2002.
 Auriegene's objective was to gain experience in drug discovery through contract research for other pharmaceutical companies.
 Reddy's entered into a venture investment agreement with ICICI Bank, an established Indian banking company.
 Under the terms of the agreement, ICICI Venture agreed to fund the development, registration and legal costs related to the commercialisation of ANDAs on a pre-determined basis.
 Upon commercialisation of these products, Dr. Reddy's pays ICICI Venture royalty on net sales for a period of 5 years.